 Consistent Lake Minnetonka muskellunge (muskie) management began in 1974.
 Stocking plans since 1998 have been requests for 2,925 Leech Lake Brood-strain fingerlings (about 12" long) in odd-numbered years.
 Actual stocking has varied because of inconsistent fingerling availability.
 Make-up with larger, older fish and stocking in unplanned years has, however, provided regular additions of muskies.

 Substitutions of year-old ("yearling") muskies for fingerlings, when necessary, have been based on a ratio of 1 yearling per 3 fingerlings, since yearlings are a year older and up to 10 inches larger than fingerlings.
-This recommended "replacement ratio" has not been confirmed by studies or field evidence.
+This recommended "replacement ratio" has not been backed up by studies or field evidence.

 To test the validity of the 3:1 fingerling-to-yearling ratio, MN DNR, Twin Cities Chapter of Muskies, Inc., and Hugh C. Becker Foundation started a project to track survival and performance of fingerling and yearling muskie stocked into three Twin Cities-area lakes-- Minnetonka, White Bear, and Bald Eagle.
 Lake Minnetonka had 1,214 fingerlings and 372 yearlings stocked in 2009, 1,200 fingerlings : 88 yearlings stocked in 2011, and 1,200 fingerlings : 215 yearlings stocked in 2012.
 The two northeastern metro lakes were stocked in 2008, 2010, and 2011.
 Some of these fish were purchased with Becker Foundation funds.

-In 2014 and beyond, tagged muskies will be tracked by volunteers who will provide increased fishing effort.
-MN DNR Fisheries has also tracked fish during its surveys and via public reports of tagged and/or fin-clipped muskies.
-Results from all three sources will help determine which number-size combinations of stocked muskies yielded the best returns.
+MN DNR Fisheries has and will continue to monitor these fish during surveys and via public reports of tagged and/or fin-clipped muskies.
+As fish become larger, tagged muskies will be tracked by volunteers providing increased fishing effort.
+Results from DNR sampling, tag/clip reports, and targeted fishing will help determine which number-size combinations of stocked muskies yielded the best returns.

 Muskies stocked for the study have been marked with both internal PIT tags (readable with a specialized scanner) and external numbered tags.
 The outer "Floy" tags are yellow, about an inch long, and are located near the dorsal fin.
 If you catch a tagged muskie, please leave the tag in the fish but record the tag number and data related to lake, date, and fish size via the internet tag-report form (preferred), or relay the information to the West Metro Area Fisheries Office.
 You can also use the form to report catches of fin-clipped muskies.